 How To Reach:

 The nearest airport is Jolly Grant.
-The distance of Chamoli from the airport is approx 220 kms.
+The distance of Chamoli from the airport is approx 220 km.
 From here the road is connected and taxi or car can take you all the way.

 Chamoli is well connected through all the major spots in Uttrakhand and

-can be travelled easily from anywhere using car or taxi.
+can be traveled easily from anywhere using a car or taxi.